Scabies is a very itchy skin infestation caused by a tiny mite. It is spread by close contact, such as living with someone or sharing a bed.

 How do you get scabies?

-This type of scabies is unusual, and most people who develop scabies do not get 'Norwegian' scabies.
+Crusted scabies - also called Norwegian scabies, is unusual, and most people who develop scabies do not get this type of scabies.

 It is a more severe form of scabies with a hyperinfestation of lots of scabies mites.
 This means that there are thousands or millions of the mites, causing excessive scaling and flaking of the skin.
 Because there are so many mites, and because the skin is flaking off, scabies can be spread to others extremely easily.
 The rash is crusting (and looks a bit like psoriasis).
 It can be very extensive and can, if severe, lead to serious secondary bacterial skin infections.